“`xml

 What should I consider when picking the right primary care doctor for my needs?

-When choosing a doctor, patients should think about the doctor’s experience, location, and office hours.
+When choosing a doctor, consider their experience, location, and office hours.

 How do I know if a doctor is open to taking new patients for primary care?